Cambria, California

 Cambria (/ˈkæmbriə/) is a seaside village in San Luis Obispo County, California, United States midway between San Francisco and Los Angeles along California State Route 1 (Highway 1).
-The name Cambria, chosen in 1869, is the Latin name for Wales.
+The name Cambria, chosen in 1869, is the Latin name for Wales (Welsh, Cymru).
 Cambria is situated amidst Monterey pines in one of only three such native forests.
-Previously, the town had gone by the names of Slabtown, Rosaville, San Simeon, and Santa Rosa.
+The town previously had gone by the names of Slabtown, Rosaville, San Simeon, and Santa Rosa.

 For statistical purposes, the United States Census Bureau has defined the unincorporated community as a census-designated place (CDP).
-The CDP had a population of 5,678 at the 2020 census, down from 6,032 at the 2010 census.
+The CDP of Cambria had a population of 5,678 at the 2020 census, down from 6,032 at the 2010 census.